MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 On the other hand, Japanese contracts are structured under Japanese law, which is part of the “civil law” system.

 The term “governing law” refers to the determination of which country’s laws will be used to interpret the contract in the event of a dispute.
-Despite the differences in rules and personalityistics of governing laws, proceeding with transactions based on the domestic contract mindset can lead to unexpected issues.
+Relying on assumptions from domestic contracts, without considering differences in governing law, can create unforeseen issues.
 It is crucial to understand this to avoid potential troubles.

 Determining the Governing Law for International Contracts